andrwkoval/discrete-math-semest-project/README.md

 Instruction:

 Folder GameScripts.zip contains c# scripts used during deleopment.
-SemesterProject.docx contains description of the game and info about th team of students working on this project.
+SemesterProject.docx contains description of the game and info about the team of students working on this project.